Biswajitpa/OTA/README.md

 - Multi-ESP32 Device Monitoring
 - Remote Device Logging
 - OTA Rollback Feature
-##👨‍💻 Author
+## 👨‍💻Author
 - Biswajit Pattanaik
 - Embedded Systems | IoT | ESP32 | Firmware Development | Edge AI
 - Passionate about building intelligent connected systems using Embedded Electronics, Wireless Communication, IoT, AI, and Smart Automation Technologies.

-##⭐ Support
+## ⭐Support
-If you like this project, give this repository a Star ⭐ and support the development of more Embedded Systems and IoT projects.
+_ If you like this project, give this repository a Star ⭐ and support the development of more Embedded Systems and IoT projects.